 I work in a variety of media including drawing, print-making, comics and animation.
 Drawing is the foundation of my practice and depending on the project I work from life, reference images, or my imagination.
-With my direct expressionistic lines I aim to capture the essential structure and spirit of figures and forms.
-My images sometimes lean toward the surreal making space for the imagination to wander, other times they pinpoint ideas and deliver them with clarity.
+With direct expressionistic lines I aim to capture the essential structure and spirit of figures and forms.

 My daily journal drawings are made without a plan, pencil to paper and draw, inspired by automatic drawing of the Surrealists.
-Direct, firm, hard-edge lines are laid down quickly and loosely.I see them mostly as narrative instances, between figures and abstraction, a single frame with characters, often human/animal hybrids, that are holding, confronting, biting, nurturing one another.
-Or a solitary figure is gesturing toward its own aggression, fury, sex.
-Conflict is often present.
-Not resolved.
-In motion.
+Direct lines are laid down quickly and loosely to create narrative instances.
+A single frame with characters, often human/animal hybrids, that are holding, confronting, biting, or nurturing one another.
+Or a solitary figure is gesturing toward it’s own fury.
+Conflict is often present, not resolved, in motion.

-My animal drawing practice began years ago with a desire to understand animals and an impulse to draw them and has evolved to include woodblock prints and small wood constructions.
+My animal drawing practice began years ago from an impulse bordering on obsession to draw them and has evolved to include woodblock prints and small wooden toy animals.
 I am interested in writing and research that explores the relationship between humans and animals and de-centers the human view.
-John Berger’s “Why we look at animals” and Donna Haraway’s work on inter-species kinship inspire me.
-I want to connect my animal images to other projects through collaboration, exploring regional terrain, relationship to the human world, or endangered or extinct status.
+Donna Haraway’s work on inter-species kinship and John Berger’s “Why we look at animals” inspire me.
+I am looking to connect my animal images to other projects through collaboration.